tomasherceg/dotvvm-docs/Controls/bootstrap/StyleDecorator/sample1/sample.md

-### Sample 1: StyleDecorator - Text colors
+### Sample 1: StyleDecorator - Text Colors

-`StyleDecorator` control has `TextColor` property for setting text color of inner element using Bootstrap colors.
+The `StyleDecorator` control has the `TextColor` property for setting the text color of inner element using Bootstrap colors.